-PHIL 10 - Comparative World Religions 3.0 units CSU/UC General Education Area C CSU GE Area C2 IGETC Area 3B Recommended Preparation: ENGL 1 or equivalent placement through the assessment process.
+PHIL 10 - Comparative World Religions

+General Education Area C CSU GE Area C2 IGETC Area 3B

+Recommended Preparation: ENGL 1 or equivalent multiple measures placement 51 hours lecture computer with internet access is required.

 This course introduces the learner to the profound ideas and practices of religions around the world - America, Africa, India, China and Japan.
 The history and 'world view' of each religion is examined, with readings from various religious texts.
 This course has been approved for online and correspondence delivery.